John Prichard-Jones

 Sir John Prichard-Jones, 1st Baronet (31 May 1841 – 17 October 1917) was a self-made Welsh business man of the Victorian and Edwardian era.
 His main business was the London West End department store Dickins & Jones.

-For most of his life, his name was John Jones.
-In 1917, a few years after being created a baronet, and a few months before his death, he changed his surname by deed poll to Prichard-Jones.
+For most of his life, he was known as John Jones.
+In 1878, he was married as John Pritchard Jones; in 1905, his name appeared as John Prichard Jones; in 1910, under that name, he was created a baronet.
+By the time of his second marriage in 1911, he had adopted a hyphen to become John Prichard-Jones.

 Life

-Born to a Welsh-speaking family at Tyn-Coed, a small farm near Newborough, Anglesey.
-His parents were Richard Jones, farmer, and Jane Jones, formerly Owen.
-He was one month on the 1841 census when he is recorded with father and mother Richard and Jane, aged 35 and 30, and siblings Elinor, Richard, William and Owen, aged 15, 9, 6 and 4.
-At the age of fourteen Jones was apprenticed to a draper in Caernarfon and afterwards moved to Pwllheli, then to Bangor and eventually, when he was nineteen, to London.
+Born into a Welsh-speaking family at Tyn-Coed, a small farm near Newborough, Anglesey, his parents were Richard Jones, a farmer, and Jane Jones, formerly Owen.
+He was recorded as one month old at the 1841 census, when the Jones household condisted of his father and mother, Richard and Jane, aged and his siblings Elinor, Richard, William and Owen, aged 15, 9, 6 and 4.
+At the age of fourteen, Jones was apprenticed to a draper in Caernarfon and afterwards moved to Pwllheli, then to Bangor and eventually, when he was nineteen, to London.
 In 1872, he entered the firm of Dickins, Smith & Stevens in Regent Street.
-There he was successively promoted to buyer, manager, director, chairman of the board and finally to partner, when the store's name was changed to Dickins & Jones.
+There he was successively promoted to buyer, manager, director, chairman of the board, and finally to partner, when the store's name was changed to Dickins & Jones.

-He was also involved in the management of various other businesses.
+Jones was also involved in the management of various other businesses.
 He played a prominent role in movements advocating for the promotion of workers' welfare, as well as supporting profit-sharing schemes for his employees.
 Additionally, he served as the Treasurer of the Welsh National Museum and was a member of the Council of the North Wales University College at Bangor.
 He generously contributed to the college and became Vice-President of the College Council in 1909.
 In recognition of his contributions, the University of Wales bestowed upon him an honorary doctorate.